lukabosnjakovic/BitwiseHelper/BitwiseHelper/ReadMe.txt

 MainFrm.h, MainFrm.cpp
-    These files contain the frame class CMainFrame, which is derived from CMDIFrameWnd and controls all MDI frame features.
+    These files contain the frame class CMainFrame, which is derived from CFrameWnd and controls all SDI frame features.

 res\Toolbar.bmp
     This bitmap file is used to create tiled images for the toolbar.